siberianfox/tinygwiki/TinyG-Homing-planned-for-version-0.95.md

 Modes:
 * 0=off - switch closures will have no effect
 * 1=homing only - Switch is active during homing but has no effect otherwise
-* 2=homing and limits - Switch is active during homing and acts as kill switch during normal operation

-In mode 2 limit and homing switches are shared.
+* 2=homing and limits - Switch is active during homing and acts as kill switch during normal operation.
+In this mode limit and homing switches are shared.
 For the duration of the homing cycle the limit switches act as homing switches.
 Once homing is complete they revert to being limit switches.
 (Note: If a limit switch is hit outside of a homing operation it will reset the machine).

-At the curent time only normally open mechanical switches are supported.
-Support is planned for NC and opto switches, to be controlled by the $xSW parameter.<br>

 ## Homing Configuration Settings

 The following per-axis settings are used by homing.
 Substitute any of XYZABC for the 'x', below.
 The use of the settings is described in G28.1, below.
-See [http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Homing_Settings Configuring Homing Settings]&nbsp;for how to set these.
+See [Configuring Homing Settings](http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Homing_Settings) for how to set these.

 * **$xTM** Travel Maximum - travel limit for search phase
 * **$xSV** Homing Search Velocity - velocity for initially finding the homing switch.
-Set negative for travel in negative direction, positive for travel in positive direction
+Set negative for travel in negative direction (towards minimum switch), positive for travel in positive direction
-* **$xLV** Homing Latch Velocity - velocity for homing second pass (latching phase) (same positive and negative rules apply)
+* **$xLV** Homing Latch Velocity - velocity for homing second pass (latching phase).
+The same positive and negative rules apply
 * **$xLB** Homing Latch Backoff -amount to back off switch prior to latch operation
 * **$xZB** Homing Zero Backoff - machine coordinate system zero position defined as backoff (offset) from homing switch